garrandall/popular-music-data/tracks/faith-george-michael.md

 Well I need someone to hold me but I'll wait for somethin' more

 Yes I gotta' have faith
-Ooh, I gotta' have faith
+Oh I gotta' have faith
 Because I gotta' have faith, faith, faith
 I gotta' have faith, faith, faith